sreejeet/scripts/README.md

 followers  you dont follow. <b>It is very primitive.
-You have to manually paste followers (followers_raw.txt) and following (following_raw.txt) lists in a file from the browser.<b>
+You have to manually paste followers (followers_raw.txt) and following (following_raw.txt) lists in a file from the browser.</b>
 Currently it only supports utf-8 compatible files.

 Usage: